2023 in Bare Knuckle Fighting Championship: Results

+Bare Knuckle Fighting Championship 39: Barnett vs. Alvarez

+Bare Knuckle Fighting Championship 39: Barnett vs. Alvarez was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 24, 2023.

+Background

+The event was initially scheduled to be headlined by the BKFC Bantamweight Championship bout between Reggie Barnett Jr. and Gustaf Cedermalm.
+However, Cedermalm withdrew from the bout and was replaced by Daniel Alvarez.

+Results

-Bare Knuckle Fighting Championship: Delray Beach
+Bare Knuckle Fighting Championship 38: Delray Beach

-Bare Knuckle Fighting Championship: Nguyen vs. Straus will be a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 21, 2023.
+Bare Knuckle Fighting Championship 38: Nguyen vs. Straus was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 21, 2023.
 The event was initially scheduled to take place on March 17, but due to undisclosed reasons it was postponed on the day of the event.

 Results

-Bare Knuckle Fighting Championship 39: Barnett vs. Cedermalm
+Bare Knuckle Fighting Championship 40: Holmes vs. Christie

-Bare Knuckle Fighting Championship 39: Norfolk will be a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 24, 2023.
+Bare Knuckle Fighting Championship 40: Holmes vs. Christie was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 22, 2023.

+Background

+The event was initially scheduled to be headlined by welterweight bout between Elvin Brito and Jamie Cox, but the bout was cancelled after Cox withdrew.

 Results

-Bare Knuckle Fighting Championship 40: Brito vs. Cox

-Bare Knuckle Fighting Championship 40: Brito vs. Cox will be a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 22, 2023.

-Results

 Bare Knuckle Fighting Championship 41: Colorado

-Bare Knuckle Fighting Championship 41: Colorado will be a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 29, 2023.
+Bare Knuckle Fighting Championship 41: Colorado was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 29, 2023.
+This event featured the debut of former UFC Middleweight champion Luke Rockhold, former UFC Lightweight champion Eddie Alvarez and former UFC Featherweight title contender Chad Mendes.

+Former UFC Lightweight and Featherweight champion Conor McGregor was in attendance for this sold-out event.